DFE-Digital/schools-experience/README.md

 - Dockerfile to package app for deployment
 - Azure DevOps integration

+## Getting started

+1. The Get school experience service (the candidate facing part), is publicly available but you'll need to setup School profiles to search for school.
+   1. That can be done from the [Manage school experience](https://localhost:3000/schools) service
+2. The Manage school experience service requires a DfE Sign In account attached to a School.
+You can sign up for an account from the login page, but you'll need to get the DfE Sign-in team to approve you for a school.

 ## Linting

 It's best to lint just your app directories and not those belonging to the framework, e.g.